Redirecting...

 CSAF Flight Academy Scholarship Program

 Through this program, AFJROTC cadets are competitively selected to attend a summer aviation program at an accredited university.
 This program is approximately 8 weeks long and cadets can earn their Private Pilot's License while receiving college credit.
-2018 was the inaugural year of this program and it is projected to expand over the next few years.
+The program began in 2018 and has grown significantly since its inception.

 Instructors

 All AFJROTC instructors are retired Air Force commissioned and non-commissioned officers.
 The instructors maintain Air Force standards and are trained through the AFJROTC Junior Instructor Certification Course.
 They are full-time faculty members of the participating high school and are employed by the local school board to teach AFJROTC classes.
-There are nearly 1,700 instructors serving in more than 850 units around the world.
+There are more than 1,600 instructors serving in AFJROTC units around the world.

 Community Service